 Admissions are granted by a review of application information provided, including the personal recommendation and all academic information.
 Applicants may be admitted on the basis of:

 Bachelor of Education

-an acceptable bachelor's degree with specific elements contained therein.
+• an acceptable bachelor's degree with specific elements contained therein see page 19.

 For B.A., B.Sc., B.Com., B.Mus.